monero-ecosystem/monerobox/README.md

 ## Demo
 There is a demo of Monerobox 1 GB model at http://demo.monerobox.store.
-This box will delete the blockchain and restart syncing every Monday 07:00 UTC.
-It takes about 36 hours to fully sync the blockchain.
-After that mobile wallets can connect to it and used it as a remote node.
 Remote node address: demo.monerbox.store
 Remote node port: 18933
 Remote node username: monero